xautzhaozhe/SGLNet_for_HAD/README.md

-The datasets used in our paper in SGLNet_final_V.
+The datasets used in our paper in SGLNet_final_V.rar.